This post may contain affiliate links. Please read our disclosure policy.

 - 2 Tablespoons canola oil

-Make the Sauce: In a small saucepan whisk together all sauce ingredients.
+- Make the Sauce: In a small saucepan whisk together all sauce ingredients.
 Bring to a boil over medium heat and then reduce heat to low and simmer for 15 minutes to marry the flavors.
 Set aside.
-Fine Cooking suggests that the sauce may be made up to 1 day ahead of time.
+The sauce may be made up to 1 day ahead of time.

 Ginger, Garlic, & Lemon Red Kale: